derek1906/FlappyAI/README.md

 - `ModelInterface` - Interface for the model used by the agent
 - `main.py` - Part where everything connects together

+## Dependencies
+FlappyAI is written in Python.
+The required libraries include:

+- `pygame` - Required for the graphics
+- Standard Python2 libraries

+## Extending FlappyAI to Other Games
+Simply create a new interface and inherits from `ModelInterface` for your simulator.

+    from qlearning import Trainer, ModelInterface
+    class MyInterface(ModelInterface):
+	# interacts with your simulator
+    agent = Trainer(MyInterface())
+    agent.train()

 ## How to Run
 Type